crypto-paaji/crypto-paaji.github.io/_pages/about.md

 permalink: /about
 ---

+# About

 ser is a full-stack developer dipping toes into crypto and all the fun stuff.

 skills

 - fluent with React & TS
-- frameworks like NextJS and Gatsby are like play
+- uses frameworks like NextJS and Gatsby
 - Node
 - GraphQL